PhotoboothProject/photobooth/README.md

 ```
 @unclutter -idle 0
 ```

+#### E-Mail
+If connection fails some help can be found [here](https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting), especially gmail needs some special config.

 ### Changelog
 - 1.5.3: Several new options (disable gallery via config, set countdown timer via config, set cheeeese!
 Timer via config, ability to show the date/time in the caption of the images in the gallery), all config changes now available in admin page, complete french translation, add empty Gallery message, Fullscreen Mode on old iOS-Devices when starting photobooth from homescreen, StartScreen message is an option in config/admin page now, add instructions for Kiosk Mode, should fix #11, and #2, improve instructions in README, some more small Bugfixes and improvements.
 Merged pull-request #53 which includes updated pull-requests #52 & #54